muggy8/improbable/have-and-havenot/9nyC33pA.md

 "Still nothing?"
 I asked as if expecting a reply but who am I kidding, Pillow's a slime blob with no way of communicating.
 It can't possibly reply.

-Though that may be the case, having it on watch is probably still a good idea since it'll surely cause a ruckus if someone did show up.
+Though that may be the case, having fit on watch is probably still a good idea since it'll surely cause a ruckus if someone did show up.

 Or so I had thought as I looked over to the aquarium that was located by the wall directly across from the door of the room.